 - a.
 Applicant's Requests and Issues: The current characterization of service for the period under review is General (Under Honorable Conditions).
-The applicant requests an upgrade to show their characterization of service as Honorable along with a narrative reason change. - b.
-Board Type and Decision: In a records review conducted on 31 May 2024, and by a 5-0 vote, the Board determined the discharge was inequitable and voted to grant relief in the form of an upgrade of the characterization of service to Honorable, changed the separation authority to AR 635-200, and the narrative reason for separation to Completion of Required Active Service, with a corresponding separation code to KBK.
-The applicant's current reentry eligibility (RE) code will not change.
+The applicant requests an upgrade to show their characterization of service as Honorable. - b.
+Board Type and Decision: In a records review conducted on 22 May 2024, and by a 5-0 vote, the board determined the discharge was inequitable and voted to grant relief in the form of an upgrade of the characterization of service to Honorable, changed the separation authority to AR 635-200, and the narrative reason for separation to Secretarial Authority, with a corresponding separation code to JFF.
+The reentry eligibility (RE) code will not change.